On Monday, April 25, 2022, the Writers Guild of Canada will hold its annual ceremony in celebration of screenwriting excellence in Canada.

 Showrunners are the writers/producers who hold the creative vision for a television series.
 He or she controls all creative decisions and oversees the series from development, through prep and production, to the completion of post.
 The showrunner truly is the creative force driving the series, and the WGC Showrunner Award brings Canada’s best showrunners centre stage to be celebrated by their peers.
-The 2018 recipient is Michael MacLennan.
+The 2021 recipient is Morwyn Brebner.

 In 2017, the Writers Block Award was renamed the "Denis McGrath Award for Service to the WGC" to honour the tremendous contribution Denis McGrath made to the Guild.
 The award is for writers who have demonstrated a record of exceptional service to the Writers Guild of Canada and whose efforts have strengthened the Canadian screenwriting community as a whole.
 The recipient of award is determined by the Writers Guild of Canada council.
-The 2018 recipient is Mark Ellis.
+The 2019 recipient is Bruce Smith.

 Sondra Kelly Award

 The Sondra Kelly Award provides $5,000 to women screenwriters in mid-career for research/development on a self-initiated project.

 Sondra Kelly was a longtime member of the Writers Guild of Canada.
 In 2007, she received the WGC Writers Block Award for her record of exceptional service to the WGC and for her work strengthening the Canadian screenwriting community.
 In addition to serving on the WGC council from January 1997 to December 2003, Sondra occupied the first WGC-designated seat on the Actra Fraternal Benefits Society (AFBS) board (1998-2003).
 Hers was the first writer’s voice on a board made up of actors, producers, and broadcasters at a time when a writer’s voice was much needed.
 The 2021 recipient is Kate Hewlett.